 Many sports can be challenging for children with an Autism spectrum disorder to participate in, as they require the child to focus on several factors at one time.
 Swimming, being an individual sport, makes it easier for children to feel as though they are actively participating.
 This will result in both, a self-confidence and esteem boost.
 Swimming provides a great example of ‘parallel play’ that is both enjoyable and fun in a minimally crowded and supportive environment.
 This will help children feel less anxious every time they are introduced to a new setting or situation.
 Autism swimming therapy in Toronto offers a child success no matter what the outcome.

 Swimming is a great stimulating fitness activity, which helps children engage in concentration skills and helps them to develop self-control.
 In addition, swimming helps develop motor coordination and balance through its water support and freedom of movement.

 Autism swimming therapy in Toronto provides an excellent time for emotional bonding with the student, their parents, teachers and their peers.
 It gives a supportive atmosphere for them to practice positive communication skills.
 This in turn will increase the ability to interact and communicate significantly, with other people both in groups and on an individual basis.

 Swimming is a valuable ability for every child.
-Although, it’s additional benefits for children with Autism spectrum disorder cannot be refuted.
-Through the experience of swimming and all of its joy, children on the with Autism spectrum disorder can become healthier and happier in their life.
+Although, its additional benefits for children with Autism spectrum disorder cannot be refuted.
+Through the experience of swimming and all of its joy, children with Autism spectrum disorder can become healthier and happier in their life.

 Please, enter a valid value